AKAYoung/AKAYoung/README.md

 ## Research Manuscript

-* **SynerBETA-NILM: An Edge--Cloud Collaborative Framework for Transferable NILM in Smart Homes**
+* **SynerBETA-NILM: An Edge--Cloud Collaborative Framework for Transferable NILM in Smart Homes Submitted to the IEEE Internet of Things Journal.**

 ---